 Final grades and (if required for the class) positive attendance hours are submitted online using the Final Grades roster.
-As stipulated in the Contract [Article 5.2.A (1)] the grades must be submitted online via MyVCCCD within two working days after final exams.
-The requirements and procedure for reporting grades are included in the Guidelines to Faculty Web Services publication that is distributed by the Registrar's Office at the beginning of every fall semester.
-Additional copies of this document are available at the Registrar's Office.
+As stipulated in the Contract [Article 5.2.A (1)] the grades must be submitted online via MyVCCCD under the Faculty tab within two working days after final exams.

 The California Education Code and the California Code of Regulations state that you, as the instructor of a college class, have the sole authority and responsibility to evaluate the students' performance in the class and that, in the absence of fraud, incompetence, bad faith or mistake, your grades are final.
 [E.C.
 76224(a) and Title 5: 55760]